Phoenix2k/next-tsx/README.md

 ```

 A full coverage report will be generated in the `coverage` folder.
 To access it, open the
-`index.html` file in your browser which is located in the `lcov-report` folder.
+`index.html` file in your browser, which is located in the `lcov-report` folder.

 #### Update snapshots